out-of-cheese-error/gooseberry/README.md

 * Tag - Groups annotations by tag
 * URI - Groups annotations by their URI
 * BaseURI - Groups annotations by their base URI
+* Title - Group annotations by the title of their webpage/article/document
 * ID - Groups annotations by annotation ID.

 Multiple hierarchies combined make folders and sub-folders, with the last entry defining pages.